Alenkruth/value_predictor/README.md

-### Value Predictor designed for the value prediction championship in course cs6354.
+### Value Predictor (re)designed for better performance loads.
+Completely based on the EVES predictor proposed in the CVP v1.

 # CVP Infrastructure